 A surge of anger rushed up inside me from some unknown depth, like hot water from a geyser.
 I leaned across the counter to within a foot from her face, swept the shoes, box, bag, and receipt off the counter toward her, and burst out, “You can take these shoes and stick them up your ass!”

-About halfway home, I thought about how I was a children’s Sunday School teacher, and about how I had taught an adult marriage class only the previous fall.
+About halfway home, I thought about how I was a children’s Sunday School teacher, and about how I had taught an adult marriage class recently.
 I thought about how I had received a community-wide award for my mothering the previous year, and how my family had been publicly recognized (in a parade, no less) for our wonderfulness.

 I saw myself practically spitting at Salesgirl from Hell and telling her to shove those shoes up her ass, and I was utterly ashamed of myself.
 What would she think if she ever saw me at the mall with my children?
 What would she say if she knew that I was training as a therapist by that time?
 What would anyone think if they had witnessed that exchange and later read one of my advice columns, parenting articles, or heard me teach or preach about being a Better Nice Person?